1j01/pixelweaver/README.md

 or `time` modulo N for a repeating event.)

 And don't use global variables or `localStorage` or other obvious ways you could work around (i.e. break) reproducibility.

-## A Generative Creative Toolset

-I'm writing a manifesto for a project that combines ideas from this project and [Mopaint] (as well as other works, by other people, because you know, *it would be crazy not to*).
-(As of writing, I'm still working on the first draft, if you're wondering why I'm not linking it.)

 [immediate mode]: https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)